billburn/csharp/README.md

 *With WriteLine, this will add a linebreak after the WriteLine*
 * Console.WriteLine("some text");

-*With Cjust the Write, this will NOT put a linebreak after the Write*
+*With the Write, this will NOT put a linebreak after the Write*
 * Console.Write("some text")

 __Start a new project in Visual Studio Code__